• Skip to primary navigation

 Over time, you will learn what you like and dislike and you will start to bring your favorite aspects of other photographers into your work as you build your own unique style.
 This will broaden your sense of possibilities when out photographing.

-When looking through the work of other photographers who have been around for a long time, it is amazing to see how the work looks and feels completely different, despite possibly shooting in the same areas and same circumstances.
+When looking through the portfolios of other photographers who have been around for a long time, it is amazing to see how their photos look and feel completely different, despite possibly shooting in the same areas and same circumstances.

 Their ideas and vision shine through despite what is presented to these photographers in the real world.